loicguilmard/ELECTRE_Tri/ELECTRE_Tri/README.md

 ## Repository Contents

-- `ELECTRE_Tri.py`: Python module containing the core functions for implementing the ELECTRE Tri method.
+- `ELECTRE_Tri.py`: Python module containing the core functions for implementing ELECTRE Tri method.
-- `ELECTRE_Tri_explained.ipynb`: Jupyter notebook providing a computational explanation of the ELECTRE Tri method.
+- `ELECTRE_Tri_explained.ipynb`: Jupyter notebook providing a computational explanation of ELECTRE Tri method.
-- `ELECTRE_Tri_yours.ipynb`: Jupyter notebook for your ELECTRE Tri MCDM.
+- `ELECTRE_Tri_yours.ipynb`: Jupyter notebook for your own ELECTRE Tri Multiple-Criteria Decision-Making.
 Requires that you upload a `.csv` file describing the problem.
 - `data/`: Folder containing example datasets from literature for use with the Jupyter notebook.

-## ELECTRE_Tri.py

-This module contains the main functions for implementing ELECTRE Tri.
-Each function is documented with docstrings, providing detailed information on usage, parameters, and return values.

-## ELECTRE_Tri_explained.ipynb

-This Jupyter notebook serves as an interactive guide to understanding and applying the ELECTRE Tri method.
-It includes:

-- Theoretical background of ELECTRE Tri
-- Step-by-step implementation using the functions from `ELECTRE_Tri.py`
-- Practical examples using the provided datasets

-## ELECTRE_Tri_yours.ipynb

-This Jupyter notebook gives an example of application.
-Change the data file to solve your ELECTRE Tri problem.

-## Data

-The `data/` folder contains datasets sourced from literature.
-These datasets can be used with the Jupyter notebook to replicate published results and verify the implementation's accuracy.

 ## Usage